-Losing a home to foreclosure is among the top fears for many homeowners.
+Losing a home to foreclosure is among the top fears for many Miami homeowners.
 Homeowners who want to protect their homes from being sold in a foreclosure sale should enlist the help of a qualified Miami foreclosure defense attorney as soon as possible.
-With the proper legal counsel, homeowners can better pursue foreclosure alternatives and assert their rights, such as their Right of Redemption.
+With the proper legal counsel, Miami homeowners can better pursue foreclosure alternatives and assert their rights, such as their Right of Redemption.

-Even after a foreclosure process is set in motion, it is possible for a homeowner to keep his or her home because of their right to “redeem” either their mortgage before the foreclosure sale or home after the sale.
+Even after a foreclosure process is set in motion, it is possible for a homeowner to keep his or her home because of their right to “redeem” either their mortgage before the foreclosure sale, or home after the sale.
 While some states only allow for pre-foreclosure redemption, Florida also allows post-foreclosure redemption.

-Saving Home Pre-Foreclosure
+Saving Your Miami Home Pre-Foreclosure

 All homeowners have the Equitable Right of Redemption, which is the right to redeem one’s mortgage before their home is sold in a foreclosure sale.
 To exercise this right, homeowners must pay all of their missed mortgage payments (plus fees and costs).
 However, homeowners with defaulted loans typically cannot come up with the significant amount of cash needed to pay their debt lump sum.
-Fortunately, homeowners who work with a Miami foreclosure defense attorney can pursue foreclosure alternatives like a loan modification or refinancing, particularly earlier on in the process.
+Fortunately, homeowners who work with a Miami foreclosure defense attorney can pursue foreclosure alternatives like a loan modification or refinancing, particularly if early in the process.

-Saving Home Post-Foreclosure
+Saving Your Miami Home Post-Foreclosure

 - The court clerk files the certificate of sale, approving and finalizing the sale.